 A timer in electronics is essentially a device which is used for producing time delay intervals for switching a connected load.
 The time delay is set externally by the user as per the requirement.

-In this post we see how two different modes of ICs are coupled together to form a long duration timer circuit.
+In the first circuit we see how two different modes of ICs can be coupled together to form an effective long duration timer circuit.

 Referring to the circuit diagram.

 - IC1 is an oscillator counter IC consisting a built in oscillator stage and generates clock pulses with varying periods across its pins 1,2,3,4,5,6,7,9,13,14,15.

 - The output from pin 3 produces the longest time interval and therefore we select this output for feeding the next stage.

 - The pot P1 and the capacitor C1 of IC1 can be used for adjusting the time span at it pin 3.